Bar Stool vs. Counter Stool Height: Which Is Right for You?

 The bar stool is commonly found in American homes with open floor plans.
 These stools typically have a seat height of between 28 and 32 inches and are often swivel or backless.

-Designed for use on 40- to 43-inch barstools or tall tables, they are ideal for casual social settings such as home bars, taverns, and kitchen islands.
+Designed for use on 40- to 43-inch barstools or tall tables, they are ideal for casual social settings such as home bars, taverns, and bar.

 Suitable for everything from industrial metal to rustic wood-style bar stools, in line with American decor trends.